 Revenue Recognition.
-The Company recognizes revenue when it is realized or realizable and earned.
-Revenue is realized or realizable and earned when persuasive evidence of an arrangement exists, delivery has occurred or services have been rendered, the price to the buyer is fixed or determinable and collectability is reasonably assured.
-Revenue that does not meet these criteria is deferred until the criteria are met.
+The Company recognizes revenues when they are realized or realizable and earned.
+Revenues are realized or realizable and earned when persuasive evidence of an arrangement exists, delivery has occurred or services have been rendered, the price to the buyer is fixed or determinable, and collectability is reasonably assured.
+Revenues that do not meet these criteria are deferred until the criteria are met.
+The Company did not defer any revenue during the years ended December 31, 2017 and 2016.

 The Company charters the majority of its helicopters through master service agreements, subscription agreements, day-to-day charter arrangements, fixed-term noncancelable contracts and dry-leases.
 Master service agreements and subscription agreements typically require a fixed monthly fee plus incremental payments based on hours flown.
 These agreements have fixed terms ranging from one month to five years and generally may be canceled by providing 30-90 days' notice.
 Day-to-day charter arrangements call for either a combination of a daily fixed fee plus a charge based on hours flown or an hourly rate with a minimum number of hours to be charged daily.
 Leases require a fixed monthly fee for the customer's right to use the helicopter and, where applicable, a charge based on hours flown as compensation for any maintenance, parts, and/or personnel support that the Company may provide to the customer.
-Leases generally run from two to five years and may contain early cancellation provisions.
-Air medical services are provided under contracts with hospitals that typically include a fixed monthly and hourly rate structure.
+Leases generally run from one to five years and may contain early cancellation provisions.
 With respect to flightseeing operations, the Company allocates block space to cruise lines, and seats are sold directly to customers.
 The Company also operated a fixed base operation ("FBO") at Ted Stevens Anchorage International Airport that sold fuel on an ad-hoc basis and leased storage space.
 The FBO was sold on May 1, 2015 (see Note 4).